> Tempering

 D. The internal account ID returned by CURRENT_SESSION()

 Why B: The orgname-accountname format is stable across region migrations and replication failover.
-The organization name and account name do not change when the account physically moves between regions, so connection strings using this format keep working after a migration.
+The organization name and account name do not change when the account physically moves between regions.
+Connection strings using this format keep working after a migration.

 Why not A: The account locator embeds the region and the cloud provider.
 Both of those change on a region migration, so any driver hardcoded to the locator breaks the moment failover happens.
 This is the documented trap on account identifiers and a frequent C03 stem.